Top of page

 Songbird Musical Service is a student-run music organization that provides musical therapy to Winston-Salem residents living with dementia.

-For more on Songbirds, click here for a profile from Wake Forest’s Old Gold & Black.
+For more on Songbird, click here for a profile from Wake Forest’s Old Gold & Black or follow Songbird on Instagram.

 The Department of Music also hosts regular rehearsals and performances for the following student-run A Cappella groups: